i4Trust/building-blocks/README.md

 In addition, [Keyrock](https://github.com/ging/fiware-idm) also implements Policy Administration Point (PAP) and Policy Management Point (PMP) standard [XACML](https://en.wikipedia.org/wiki/XACML) functions.

-For defining access policies, iSHARE defines the [delegation evidence data model](https://dev.ishareworks.org/delegation/delegation-evidence.html) which is structured according to a JSON port of the XACML standard.
+For defining access policies, iSHARE brings the [delegation evidence data model](https://dev.ishareworks.org/delegation/delegation-evidence.html) which is structured according to a JSON port of the XACML standard.
 A key functionality of iSHARE is delegating rights to another party, authorising them to act on your behalf.